HOW TO RETIRE HAPPY

 Teacher Retirement Poems Image #1

 Here are a few poems about retirement and retirement party verse for retirees (to add to the retirement quotes and retirement sentiments) who want to retire happy, wild, and free.
+You want to be happy while you are alive because you are a long time dead.

 One of Many Funny Retirement Poems